esterpantaleo/etymology/README.md

 # THE PROJECT

-This is a pre-alpha version of the "etytree" project.
+This is a first version of the "etytree" project.
 The aim of the project is to visualize in an interactive web page the etymological tree (i.e., the etymology of a word in the form of a tree, with ancestors, cognate words, derived words, etc.) of any word in any language using data available in Wiktionary.

 This project has been inspired by my interest in etymology, in  open source collaborative projects and in interactive visualizations.